 When a Subscriber is at the Authentication Provider login page to authenticate, the Subscriber can decide to cancel the authentication transaction.
-Canceling the authentication transaction can happen for any reason, and the Authentication Provider MUST send a <Response> as defined in Section 6.8.1 with a status code of urn:cablelabs:olca:1.0:status:AuthnCanceled to the Service Provider for notification.
+Canceling the authentication transaction can happen for any reason, and the Authentication Provider MUST send a <Response> as defined in Section 6.8.1 with a top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Responder" with a second-level status code of "urn:cablelabs:olca:1.0:status:AuthnCanceled" to the Service Provider for notification.

-The IdP SHOULD provide a link on the login page to return to the SP, if the person attempting to login is not a Subscriber with that IdP, using a <Response> status code of urn:cablelabs:olca:1.0:status:WrongIdP.
+The IdP SHOULD provide a link on the login page to return to the SP, if the person attempting to login is not a Subscriber with that IdP, using a <Response> top-level status code of "urn:oasis:names:tc:SAML:2.0:status:Responder" with a second-level status code of "urn:cablelabs:olca:1.0:status:WrongIdP".